(CNN)Here's a look at weapons inspections in Iraq from 1991 to 2007.

 November 26, 1993 - Iraq accepts the terms of SCR 715.

-June 1994 - UNSCOM destroys material and equipment relating to chemical weapons production.
+June 1994 - UNSCOM finishes destroying Iraqi material and equipment relating to chemical weapons production.

 October 15, 1994 - SCR 949 passes.
-The resolution demands that Iraq begin cooperating with UNSCOM and withdraw its troops massed on the border with Kuwait.
+The resolution demands that Iraq begin cooperating with UNSCOM and withdraw troops from the Kuwait border.

-April 14, 1995 - SCR 986 passes.
-The resolution allows Iraq to begin exporting oil in exchange for food and medicine.
+April 14, 1995 - SCR 986 passes, allowing Iraq to begin exporting oil in exchange for food and medicine.

-July 1, 1995 - Iraq admits the existence of its biological weapons program.
+July 1, 1995 - Iraq admits to the existence of its biological weapons program.

 December 16, 1995 - UNSCOM has the Tigris River near Baghdad searched.
 They uncover over 200 missile parts, believed to have originated in Russia.